petscheit/nightlite/README.md

 ## Installation and Configuration

-To install nightlite, run `npm install --save nightlite`
+To install nightlite, run `npm install --save @eyblockchain/nightlite`

 These instructions assume that you're running your application on a Dockerized Linux container.
 The reason for this is because Zokrates is required to run on Linux.
 Nightlite can presumably be run